GreenBankObservatory/astrodysh/README.md

 $ pytest
 ```

-And run the CLI directly, via:
+You can run astrodysh CLI via:

 ```bash
 $ astrodysh --help